The Role of the Local Authority and ILF Scotland as Funders of Self-directed Support

 How the PA role differs from other social care workers, with it's focus on 1-1 working and delivering personalised support as directed by their employer

-What you need to consider if you are looking to use your own vehicle for work purposes
+What you need to consider if you need to use your own vehicle for work purposes, or if you are asked to drive a vehicle belonging to your employer.

 Values and Skills of a PA